Vegetarianism: History

 In Japan in 675, the Emperor Tenmu prohibited the killing and the eating of meat during the busy farming period between April and September but excluded the eating of wild birds and wild animals.
 These bans and several others that followed over the centuries were overturned in the nineteenth century during the Meiji Restoration.
-In China, during the Song Dynasty, Buddhist cuisine became popular enough that vegetarian restaurants appeared where chefs used ingredients such as beans, gluten, root vegetables and mushrooms to create meat analogues including pork, fowl, eggs and crab roe and many meat substitutes used even today such as tofu, seitan and konjac originate in Chinese Buddhist cuisine.
+In China, during the Song dynasty, Buddhist cuisine became popular enough that vegetarian restaurants appeared where chefs used ingredients such as beans, gluten, root vegetables and mushrooms to create meat analogues including pork, fowl, eggs and crab roe and many meat substitutes used even today such as tofu, seitan and konjac originate in Chinese Buddhist cuisine.

 Following the Christianization of the Roman Empire in late antiquity, vegetarianism practically disappeared from Europe, as it did elsewhere, except in India.
 Several orders of monks in medieval Europe restricted or banned the consumption of meat for ascetic reasons, but none of them eschewed fish.
 Moreover, the medieval definition of "fish" included such animals as seals, porpoises, dolphins, barnacle geese, puffins, and beavers.
 Vegetarianism re-emerged during the Renaissance, becoming more widespread in the 19th and 20th centuries.
 In 1847, the first Vegetarian Society was founded in the United Kingdom; Germany, the Netherlands, and other countries followed.
 In 1886, the vegetarian colony Nueva Germania was founded in Paraguay, though its vegetarian aspect would prove short-lived.
 The International Vegetarian Union, an association of the national societies, was founded in 1908.
 In the Western world, the popularity of vegetarianism grew during the 20th century as a result of nutritional, ethical, and—more recently—environmental and economic concerns.

+Vegetarian locations

+A small number of cities, towns, and intentional communities around the world are exclusively vegetarian where no meat is sold or consumed due to religious and cultural influences.
+In all-vegetarian locations, meat and sometimes other animal products are sometimes officially outlawed.
+In other exclusively vegetarian cities, meat is not sold or served due to cultural influences but is not officially outlawed.
+Some religious centers in India have banned all meat sales within municipal boundaries.
+For example, in 1956, Rishikesh banned the sale of meat, fish, and eggs.

+Locations where residents are vegetarian and only vegetarian food is consumed within city limits include: